 6. Improve Website Security

 Have you ever visited a website that began with “https” rather than “http”?
 That “S” stands for “secure.”

 Without getting too technical, an SSL certificate is like a heavy-duty deadbolt lock installed on your website, and users are more likely to trust your site and its content (not to mention enter any payment info) if they feel it’s secure.

 SSL certificates encrypt the data sent from your domain to the users’ screens, making it less likely to be hacked and providing peace of mind for your customers.

 Another important factor to keeping your site secure, Google gives a higher preference to secure sites.

-Website analysis shows you who came to your site, where they live, what device they’re using to access it (even the operating system!), which sites they’re visiting, how fast they’re leaving, how many of them have never visited your site before, and the list goes on and on.
+Website analysis shows you who came to your site, where they live, what device they’re using to access it (even the operating system!), which sites they’re visiting, how fast they’re leaving (also known as the bounce rate), how many of them have never visited your site before, the conversion rates…the list goes on and on.